jhullick/data-science/README.md

  <h3>Data Preparation</h3>
 <p>
  To begin with, I loaded NYC Geo Data and NYC 2010 Census data into my notebook from storage. <br>
   Using the Foursquare places API, I retrieved the data for ~300 food venues.
  I then used the Shapely python library to convert the GeoJSON into polygons which could then be compared with the venue data to assign each a Census Tract code. <br>
   The data was then combined into this dataframe and given a nice scrub.
   <img></img>
   <br>
-  From here, because classification models can struggle with a lot of options, I decided to use only the top five venues -
+  From here, because classification models can struggle with a lot of classifications, I decided to use only the top five venues -
   <ol><li>Coffee Shop</li>
   <li>American Restaurant</li>
   <li>Asian Restaurant</li>
   <li>Food Court</li>
   <li>Fast Food Restaraunt</li>
   </ol>
   For this analysis, I'm only looking to understand successful or highly rated food venues.
-In this case, I define success as being **Greater than 7 out of 10**.
-After slicing out the venues that meet that criteria, the final dataframe I used looks like this:
+In this case, I define success as having a <b>Rating greater than 7 out of 10.</b> After slicing out the venues that meet that criteria, the final dataframe I used looks like this:
   <img></img>
 </p>
 <h3>Exploratory Analysis</h3>